 Friends of the Petaluma River (FOPR) introduced the Watershed Classroom in 2013 to educate local youth about the Petaluma Watershed, build capacity to increase experiential learning opportunities in Petaluma, and inspire youth to protect and conserve their local watershed.

 Friends of the Petaluma River believes that educators are our community’s most important resource.
 By teaching Petaluma’s youth, our teachers are guiding future generations of Petalumans whose decisions will determine the health and vitality of our watershed.
 That is why the Watershed Classroom focuses on providing our educators with the tools they need to implement their exceptional outdoor curriculum.

 - 1/2 to be given at the beginning of the semester and 1/2 with the completion of the project at the end of the semester

 - access to state of the art educational tools

 - and so much more!

-Local teachers are invited to apply through our online form.
-Teachers are encouraged to participate as part of a team.
+Local lead teachers are invited to apply through our online form.
+Lead teachers are encouraged to participate as part of a team.